Jussie Smollett Seen In Public For The First Time Since His Arrest

 Jussie Smollett has been spotted in public for the first time since he was arrested for filing a false police report and disorderly conduct connected to accusations that he and two other men staged a hate crime in January.
-The Blast reports that the 36-year-old actor was spotted out with his brother as the headed into a Chicago restaurant.
-Smollett was released on bail but will be back in court on March 14.
+The Blast reports that the 36-year-old actor was spotted out with his brother as they headed into a Chicago restaurant.
+Smollett was released on bail, but will be back in court on March 14.

-According to The Blast, the restaurant is a short distance from Smollett’s apartment but he’s staying in a hotel that’s even closer presumably so that he can limit the likelihood of being seen.
+According to The Blast, the restaurant is a short distance from Smollett’s apartment, but he’s staying in a hotel that’s even closer, presumably, so that he can limit the likelihood of being seen.

 Jussie Smollett has maintained that he is innocent of the charges.
 According to a report from CNN, on the day that he was arrested, he went to the set of Empire to apologize for the negative press the story had garnered and to re-assert that his account of the alleged attack was truthful.